-Sally began her career in journalism in BBC local radio, working at Greater Manchester Radio, before moving to the north west regional BBC news, political and documentary programmes.
-She moved to the BBC Political Research Unit in London, before joining the BBC Special Documentaries Unit to make special investigative programmes for Panorama, Assignment and File on 4, the multi-award-winning documentary series on Radio 4.
-Sally helped to create many current affairs programmes, including "Here and Now" for the BBC, "What's the Story?" for Channel 5 and the multi-award-winning,"Tonight with Trevor McDonald" for ITV.
+Sally is an acclaimed journalist and television producer/director, and her work has been screened worldwide.
+She began her career at BBC North West, working in local radio (Greater Manchester Radio), in the regional TV newsroom (North West Tonight), for the political programme (Northwestminster), and for the documentary series (Close Up North).
+She moved to the BBC Political Research Unit in London, before joining the BBC Special Documentaries Unit to make special investigative programmes for Panorama, Assignment, and File on 4, the multi-award-winning documentary series on Radio 4.
+Sally helped create the BBC 1 current affairs programme "Here and Now", before being headhunted by the independent production company Twenty Twenty Television.
+There she made documentaries for national and international channels (including CNN), and helped create the current affairs programme "What's the Story?" for Channel 5, as well as producing/directing packages for Channel 5 News.
+She later moved to Granada to help create and produce/direct the multi-award-winning current affairs programme "Tonight with Trevor McDonald" for ITV.

 - Embedding Journalism: Reporting Conflict.
-BBC Colllege of Journalism WebsiteThe film is still available on the BBC College of Journalism website.
+(2011).
+BBC Colllege of Journalism Website The film is still available on the BBC College of Journalism website.

 - Investigative Journalism.
-BBC College of Journalism websiteI produced, directed and wrote this film.
+(2012).
+BBC College of Journalism website I produced, directed and wrote this film.
 It is used online and a copy of it is shown to people joining Panorama to do an investigation.